 She graduated with a degree in hydro-meteorology from Yerevan State University and is passionate about increasing forest coverage in Armenia.

-Ani is responsible for developing, implementing, tracking and optimizing our digital marketing campaigns across all digital channels of My Forest Armenia.
-She has a strong grasp of current marketing tools and strategies and can lead integrated digital marketing campaigns from concept to execution.
+Ani is responsible for developing and implementing digital marketing campaigns across all digital channels of My Forest Armenia.
+She has a strong grasp of current marketing tools and strategies and has experience in working in civic & social organizations.

 Alla supports managers and employees of My Forest Armenia through a variety of tasks related to organization and communication.
 She has graduated from the University of Languages and Social Sciences.

 Gagik, an experienced silviculturist/forester, is responsible for managing the nurseries.
 He has worked for over 30 years in forestry consulting, engineering and instructing for “Hay Antar”, – the Armenian Forest organisation.
 He lectures at the Armenian National Agrarian University.
 Gagik has a forest specialist degree from Voronezh State University of Forestry and Technologies.